 Data contention in the mobile/web SDKs

-The mobile/web SDKs (iOS, Android, Web, C++) use optimistic concurrency controls to resolve data contention.
+The mobile/web SDKs (Apple platforms, Android, Web, C++) use optimistic concurrency controls to resolve data contention.

 - Optimistic concurrency controls